Mago3Dgit/InsertGcodeAtLayer/README.md

 # InsertGcodeAtLayer
-Script to insert a G-code at a specific line en Cura 5.7.1
+Script to insert a G-code at a specific line created from Filament change and Insert At Layer Change